-Moreover, my casing is an underwater casing with glamour, as I bought it in a trip to Milan.
-And almost couldn’t bring it back because of the hand baggage restrictions.
-In the end it arrived safe and sound and I used it for the first time, joyful, in an afternoon in the pool with some friends.
+Moreover, my casing is an underwater casing with glamour, as I bought it on a trip to Milan.
+And I almost couldn’t bring it back because of the hand baggage restrictions.
+In the end, it arrived safe and sound and I used it for the first time, joyful, in an afternoon at the pool with some friends.

 Well, maybe joyful is not the word.
-If you have the Fisheye Submarine I guess you may have had the same insecurity feeling and nervousness just before putting it underwater for the first time.
-I remember going inside the pool but with the camera up, not daring to wet it.
-Until a friend dared for me and put my hand and camera inside the water.
-From then on, it was non-stop: doing the handstand, jumping, half in half out the water… It’s proved – you bring the Fisheye with its casing to the pool and you forget the heat and realize time flies.
+If you have the Fisheye Submarine I guess you may have had the same insecure feeling and nervousness just before putting it underwater for the first time.
+I remember going inside the pool but with the camera up, not daring to get it wet.
+That is until a friend dared me and put my hand and camera inside the water.
+From then on, it was non-stop: doing the handstand, jumping, half-in, half-out the water… It’s proved – you bring the Fisheye with its casing to the pool, and you forget the heat and realize time flies.

-But this great accessory isn’t limited to the pool, no. It’s also suitable for the beach and what results!
-The light, the water and the bottom of the sea give a very special and different touch to the pics taken in the sea, although you have to be careful with the salt.
-Firstly, we have to remember to rinse the casing in fresh water after taking it out the sea, and secondly because it makes the eyes very sore and it becomes such a challenge to pose with a smile!
+But this great accessory isn’t limited to the pool, no. It’s also suitable for the beach and what results it gives!
+The light, the water, and the bottom of the sea give a very special and different touch to the pics taken in the sea, although you have to be careful with the salt.
+Firstly, we have to remember to rinse the casing in fresh water after taking it out to sea, and secondly, because it makes the eyes very sore, it becomes such a challenge to pose with a smile!

-You’ve already seen this casing turns the Fisheye very adaptable and if we leave the traditional colour negative film we can achieve spectacular results, beginning with the mystery and weightlessness sensation of the underwater b&w photos…
+You’ve already seen this casing bevery adaptable and if we leave the traditional colour negative film, we can achieve spectacular results, beginning with the mystery and weightlessness sensation of the underwater b&w photos…

-… and of course, changing natural colours thanks to cross-process.
+… and of course, changing natural colours thanks to cross-processing.